MetOffice/CSET/docs/source/index.rst

 machine learning models as well as observations across time and space scales, and from regional to global application.
 **Evaluation**: Providing a process-oriented focus to model assessment, supporting depth of comparison between different model configurations and assessment relative to a range of observations.
-**Toolkit**: A flexible software including code, recipes and workflow to manage a range of user requirements, underpinned by modern software development practices.
+**Toolkit**: A flexible software including code, recipes, diagnostics and workflow to manage a range of user requirements, underpinned by modern software development practices.

 Overview of CSET